-Percentage Point Difference with NH/MA/VT Public

-a.
-The displays on this page draw from the items that make up the ten Engagement Indicators (EIs), six High-Impact Practices (HIPs), and the additional academic challenge items reported on page 2.
-Key to abbreviations for EI items: HO = Higher-Order Learning, RI = Reflective & Integrative Learning, LS = Learning Strategies, QR = Quantitative Reasoning, CL = Collaborative Learning, DD = Discussions with Diverse Others, SF = Student-Faculty Interaction, ET = Effective Teaching Practices, QI = Quality of Interactions, SE = Supportive Environment.
-HIP items are also indicated.
-Item numbering corresponds to the survey facsimile included in your Institutional Report and available on the NSSE website.

-b.
-Combination of students responding "Very often" or "Often."

-c.
-Combination of students responding "Very much" or "Quite a bit."
+Percentage Point Difference with NH/MA Publics a.
+The items on this page come from the Engagement Indicators (EIs), High-Impact Practices (HIPs), Sense of Belonging (SB), the academic challenge questions on page 2, and four additional questions about effective teaching (new in 2021).
+Key to abbreviations for EI items: HO = Higher-Order Learning, RI = Reflective & Integrative Learning, LS = Learning Strategies, QR = Quantitative Reasoning, CL = Collaborative Learning, DD = Discussions with Diverse Others, SF = Student-Faculty Interaction, ET = Effective Teaching Practices, QI = Quality of Interactions, SE = Supportive Environment. b.
+Combination of students responding "very often" or "often." c.
+Combination of students responding "very much" or "quite a bit." d.

-d.
 Rated at least 6 on a 7-point scale.

 e.
-Percentage reporting at least "Some."

-f.
-Estimate based on the reported amount of course preparation time spent on assigned reading.

-g.
-Estimate based on number of assigned writing tasks of various lengths.
+Percentage reporting at least "some." f.
+Estimate based on the reported amount of course preparation time spent on assigned reading. g.
+Estimate based on number of assigned writing tasks of various lengths. h.
+Combination of students responding "strongly agree" or "agree."

+University of New Hampshire at Manchester

 How Students Assess Their Experience

-Students' perceptions of their cognitive and affective development, as well as their overall satisfaction with the institution, provide useful evidence of their educational experiences.
-For more details, see your Frequencies and Statistical Comparisons report.
+Students' perceptions of certain aspects of cognitive and affective development, as well as their overall satisfaction with the institution, provide useful evidence of their educational experiences.
+For more details, see your Frequencies and Statistical

 Perceived Gains Among Seniors

 Students reported how much their experience at your institution contributed to their knowledge, skills, and personal development in ten areas.

-Percentage of Seniors Responding Perceived Gains (Sorted highest to lowest) "Very much" or "Quite a bit" Thinking critically and analytically Acquiring job- or work-related knowledge and skills Writing clearly and effectively Working effectively with others Speaking clearly and effectively Analyzing numerical and statistical information Developing or clarifying a personal code of values and ethics Solving complex real-world problems Understanding people of other backgrounds (econ., racial/ethnic, polit., relig., nation., etc.) Being an informed and active citizen
+Percentage of Seniors Responding Perceived Gains (Sorted highest to lowest) "Very much" or "Quite a bit" Working effectively with others Thinking critically and analytically Acquiring job- or work-related knowledge and skills Writing clearly and effectively Speaking clearly and effectively Analyzing numerical and statistical information Developing or clarifying a personal code of values and ethics Solving complex real-world problems Understanding people of other backgrounds (econ., racial/ethnic, polit., relig., nation., etc.) Being an informed and active citizen

-Satisfaction with UNH Manchester

-Students rated their overall experience at the institution, and whether or not they would choose it again.
+Satisfaction with UNH Manchester Students rated their overall experience at the institution, and whether or not they would choose it again.
 Percentage Rating Their Overall Experience as "Excellent" or "Good"